Subject of a Report Information

-You have the right to request and to receive appropriate supportive interim measures.
-The Title IX Coordinator will ensure that the interim measures are implemented in a prompt, fair, and equitable manner.
+You have the right to request and to receive appropriate supportive measures.
+The Title IX Coordinator will ensure that the supportive measures are implemented in a prompt, fair, and equitable manner.
 Some examples of supportive measures include academic assistance, assistance with scheduling counseling appointments, and changes to work schedules.

 Do I have to participate during the investigation?

 Neither party is required to participate in the investigation.
 If a party chooses not to participate in an investigation, the investigation and hearing may still proceed based on the information available.
-If you do not participate during the investigation, you cannot provide information at a hearing that could have been provided during an investigation.
-If you did not participate in an investigation, you would be able to ask questions of the complainant or any witnesses present at the hearing, but you would not be able to respond to questions or provide any statements to the hearing panel.
+If you do not choose to participate, it may limit the ability of the investigators to gather evidence, and may limit what evidence can be considered by the hearing panel.

 What happens during the interview with the investigators?